 informatics, capable of conceptual thinking when creating and using information systems and of bridging between the users’ goals and requirements and the possibilities of information technology.

 Central research topics of the field are: relationship between the economic environment and informatics; IS/IT as a tool for competitiveness of an organisation; business information strategy; the role of system integrators; various IS/IT architectures; outsourcing in informatics, etc.The field also covers modern software development methodologies (such as agile approaches) and advanced techniques of data processing (knowledge discovery from databases and web, integration of semantically described data etc.).

 The doctoral study is primarily aimed at successful elaboration and defence of a highstandard doctoral thesis, in which theoretical knowledge including an overview of world trends is combined with practical findings.

 The high professional quality of the PhD students is mainly achieved through their involvement in research projects of the individual departments, including international cooperation.
 Successful graduates can find their place within universities, large corporations, but also in public administration.
 Beside solid familiarity with concrete information technologies they are also characterized by their interdisciplinary view, exact thinking and the capability to formulate and manage complex tasks accomplished in a team collaboration.

-Contact person: doc.
-Ing.
+Contact person: prof. Ing.
 Vojtěch Svátek, Dr. (guarantor) – firstname.lastname@example.org

 Econometrics and Operations Research